 In accordance with USAID regulations, agricultural commodities, pharmaceuticals, or used equipment, all require an additional level of approval from USAID prior to purchase, which can often delay activities.
-Accordingly grantees are strongly discouraged from requesting USAID funds to purchase these goods and instead encouraged to use their own funds to acquire them.
+Accordingly, grantees are strongly discouraged from requesting USAID funds to purchase these goods and instead encouraged to use their own funds to acquire them.